ia/research/README.md

-# research
+# Research

-notes &amp; drafts about current or future research
+This repo contains notes & drafts about current or future research.